 As a word of caution, a self signed certificate should only be used for testing and troubleshooting purposes and never for production and operation as it does not originate from a generally trusted source and the use of a self signed certificate may cause web browsers to display issue phishing warnings.

-Note that the this procedure require PowerShell 4.0, and will use the New-SelfSignedCertificate and the Export-PfxCertificate cmdlets to first generate the certificate and finally export the certificate with the private key to a password protected PFX file.
+Note that the this procedure require PowerShell version 4.0 or newer, and will use the New-SelfSignedCertificate and the Export-PfxCertificate cmdlets to first generate the certificate, and finally export the certificate with the private key to a password protected PFX file.

 As alternative sources to generating self signed certificates, you can use Internet Information Service (IIS) to create a self signed certificate or use the MakeCert application.